 The data on the line must be changed during the LOW period of the clock signal.
-There is one clock pulse per bit of data.
+There is one bit of data per clock pulse.

 Each data transfer is initiated with a START condition and terminated with a STOP condition.
-The number of the data bytes transferred between the START and STOP conditions is determined by the master device and is theoretically unlimited, although only the last 16 will be stored when doing a write operation.
+The number of the data bytes transferred between the START and STOP conditions is determined by the master device and is theoretically unlimited, although only the last sixteen will be stored when doing a write operation.
 When an overwrite does occur it will replace data in a first in first out fashion.

-3.5 Acknowledge
+4.5 Acknowledge

-Each receiving device, when addressed, is obliged to generate an acknowledge after the reception of each byte.
+Each receiving device, when addressed, is required to generate an acknowledge after the reception of each byte.
 The master device must generate an extra clock pulse which is associated with this acknowledge bit.

-Note: The 24C08B/16B does not generate any acknowledge bits if an internal programming cycle is in progress.
+Note: The 24LC024/24LC025 does not generate any acknowledge bits if an internal programming cycle is in progress.

-The device that acknowledges, has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
+The device that acknowledges has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
-During reads, a master must signal an end of data to the slave by NOT generating an acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave (24C08B/16B) will leave the data line HIGH to enable the master to generate the STOP condition.
+A master must signal an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
+In this case, the slave must leave the data line HIGH to enable the master to generate the STOP condition (Figure 4-2).